Invoice approval workflow for accounts payable teams: a complete guide

 SmartDocto configures approval deadlines, not contractual SLAs.
 The behavior below describes what actually happens when a deadline elapses, answered as concrete questions so the rules are unambiguous.

-What happens when the final dueAt deadline passes with no decision?
+What happens when the deadline passes with no decision?

 SmartDocto does not auto-approve documents on deadline expiry, nor when AI confidence reaches any threshold.
-Every approval requires an explicit decision from a human approver, or a GATE auto-rejection on a failed condition.
-Silent approval would invalidate the audit trail.
+Every approval requires an explicit decision from a human approver, or an automatic gate rejection on a failed condition.
+Each decision records who approved it, when, and on what grounds.

 08 / 08